-of its compulsory schooling; disabled citizens),

-• Employees,

-• Self-employed persons,

-• Employers,
+Identification of the • Jobseekers,

+main target groups Disadvantaged jobseekers (e.g. citizens registered as jobseekers for at least 12 consecutive months, citizens over 50 years of age, citizens with low qualification - completed lower than secondary education, citizens with no regular paid employment for at least 12 consecutive calendar months prior to the registration as jobseekers, citizens living as a single adult with one or more persons in need of their care or taking care of at least one child before the end of its compulsory schooling; disabled citizens), Employees, Self-employed persons, Employers, Social enterprise consumer,24

-• Providers of employment services, etc.
+Providers of employment services, etc.

-Target territories • NUTS II - Western Slovakia
+Target territories NUTS II - Western Slovakia

-• NUTS II - Central Slovakia
+NUTS II - Central Slovakia

-• NUTS II - Eastern Slovakia
+NUTS II - Eastern Slovakia

-Types of Central Office of Labour, Social Affairs and Family
+Types of Central Office of Labour, Social Affairs and Family,

-beneficiaries • Labour, social affairs, and family offices,
+beneficiaries Labour, social affairs, and family offices,

-• Regional and local state administration,
+Regional and local government,

-• State budgetary and contributory organizations,
+State budgetary and contributory organizations,

-• Municipalities, towns and legal persons founded by towns or municipalities,
+Municipalities, towns and legal persons founded by towns or municipalities,

 Associations of towns and municipalities,

 • Upper-tier territorial units (UTU) and regional self-governing authorities and legal persons established or founded by UTU,

-• Civic associations,
+Civic associations,

-• Local action groups,
+Local action groups,

 • Foundations,

-• NGOs,
+Associations of legal entities,

+Non-investment funds,

+Clerical organizations

+• Non-profit organizations providing services of general interest and non-profit organizations set up by special law,

+Business companies, cooperatives and other employers,

+Other providers of employment services,

-• Employers - entrepreneurs
+• Employers - entrepreneurs.